Psitrum: An Open Source Simulator for Universal Quantum Computers: Software Structure

 \section{Software Structure}

 In this work, we use MATLAB to build Psitrum based on universal quantum gates.
 A set of single- and multi-qubits gates is defined as the basic building blocks of Psitrum.
 Any other arbitrary multi-qubits operation can be simply implemented by applying successive tensor products and multiplications of the basic gates.
 It is sufficient to implement these specific gates as a sequence of arithmetic operations on the input state vector in order to implement any quantum logic operation \cite{ST1}.
-The definition of the basic set of quantum gates is presented in Appendix A. In addtion, MATLAB is a well-known software environment that can handle and manipulate matrices in form of unitary operations very efficiently \cite{In36}.
-This toolbox can also be used in other platforms by using MATLAB APIs.
+The definition of the basic set of quantum gates is presented in section of additional information below.
+In addtion, MATLAB is a well-known software environment that can handle and manipulate matrices in form of unitary operations very efficiently \cite{In36}.
+Psitrum calculates the resulting circuit matrix of any quantum circuit and, in parallel, the software calculates the density matrix as well for applying noise models on the simulation problem.
+Both the circuit and density matrices are usually very Sparse matrices and, for large circuits, the Sparse packages provided by MATALB makes the simulation problem very efficient in which it subsequently reduce the memory size requirement and speedup the simulation up to a reasonable number of qubits.
+While this software was built using MATALB, Psitrum is a toolbox that can also be used externally in other platforms, such as python, by using MATLAB APIs.